Billy Talent: Billy Talent III (2008–2011)

-The single for "Turn Your Back" (a collaboration with the band Anti-Flag) was released on September 15 in the UK and most of Europe, on September 16 in the U.S. and Canada and September 20 in Australia and was also featured in the video game NHL 09.
+The single for "Turn Your Back" (a collaboration with the band Anti-Flag) was released on September 15 in the UK and most of Europe, on September 16 in the U.S. and Canada and September 20 in Australia.
+"Turn Your Back" was also featured in the video game NHL 09.

 The band entered the studio in November with Brendan O'Brien, who has previously worked with Rage Against the Machine, Incubus, Stone Temple Pilots, Soundgarden, Pearl Jam and the Red Hot Chili Peppers.
 The band embarked on a supporting tour for the fourth album, starting in Australia in the Soundwave Festival in February.
 Also, they played two sideways, one in Sydney and one in Melbourne, with Emery and Face to Face opening for them.
 After Australia, the band headed to North America, where they played the three-day Coachella Festival.
 Ian revealed that the new album is to be called Billy Talent III.

 During summer 2009, Billy Talent toured North America with Rise Against and Rancid.
 On February 26, the band was announced for Download festival in the U.K. They also played in Columbus, Ohio at Rock on the Range in May 2009.
 During the Melbourne Soundwave show, Kowalewicz announced they would tour Australia again in August.
 Billy Talent also played at Reading and Leeds Festivals 2009.
 Following the twin festivals, the band toured the U.K. in late October/early November before moving on to tour the U.S. in support of their new album.
 In an interview with UpVenue, bassist Jonathan Gallant announced that the Canadian tour would begin in winter 2010 but would be an extensive one.